wassimj/Topologic/README.md

 * Cluster: A Cluster is a collection of any topologic entities.
 It may be contiguous or not and may be manifold or non- manifold.
 Clusters can be nested within other Clusters.

 ## Build Instructions
-TODO: this is only a placeholder describing current testing.

 Prerequisites:
  - Anaconda or Miniconda